Incremental Shuttle Walking Test

 ISWT as an outcome measure

-The change in the distance walked in the ISWT can be used to evaluate the efficacy of an exercise training program and / or to track the change in exercise capacity over time.
+The change in the distance walked in the ISWT can be used to evaluate the effectiveness of an exercise training program and / or to track the change in exercise capacity over time.